Wall Street Analyst Initiated Shoals Technologies Group Inc [SHLS]. What else is Wall St. saying

 Mizuho have made an estimate for Shoals Technologies Group Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 21, 2023.

-Shoals Technologies Group Inc [SHLS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.73.
-With this latest performance, SHLS shares dropped by -16.14% in over the last four-week period, additionally sinking by -44.38% over the last 6 months – not to mention a drop of -43.29% in the past year of trading.
+Shoals Technologies Group Inc [SHLS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.32.
+With this latest performance, SHLS shares gained by 8.72% in over the last four-week period, additionally sinking by -41.28% over the last 6 months – not to mention a drop of -38.84% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Shoals Technologies Group Inc [SHLS] shares currently have an operating margin of +20.30 and a Gross Margin at +37.27.
 Shoals Technologies Group Inc’s Net Margin is presently recorded at +39.03.